 GeneCards Summary for PRSS2 Gene

-PRSS2 (Protease, Serine, 2 (Trypsin 2)) is a Protein Coding gene.
-Diseases associated with PRSS2 include malignant ovarian cyst and linitis plastica.
-Among its related pathways are Degradation of the extracellular matrix and Degradation of the extracellular matrix.
-GO annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
+PRSS2 (Serine Protease 2) is a Protein Coding gene.
+Diseases associated with PRSS2 include Pancreatitis, Hereditary and Pancreatitis.
+Among its related pathways are Collagen chain trimerization and Degradation of the extracellular matrix.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
 An important paralog of this gene is PRSS1.

 In the ileum, may be involved in defensin processing, including DEFA5.